 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What does TFTP stand for, and how does it work?
+What is TFTP, and how does it differ from FTP?

 Open an interactive chat with Bash